raajrajnish/Neo4J/README.md

 In this module we will learn about what graph databases are and what is neo4j.
 How they are better when compared with RDBMS databases.
 We will also look at advantages and disadvantages of Graph Databases.

+Please note all the diagrams and resources either created by author or directly taken form the Neo4j [website](https://neo4j.com/)

 # What is a Graph Database?

 A Neo4j graph database stores nodes and relationships instead of tables or documents.Your data is stored without restricting it to a pre-defined model,